Teen Summer Volunteers

 When we are accepting volunteers, teens must:

-- Obtain one teacher or guidance counselor reference and submit the reference form by April 15, 2014.
+- Submit one teacher or guidance counselor reference form

 PLEASE NOTE: Applications are complete when all forms (online application, reference form and parental release form) are completed and submitted to Gillette Volunteer Services.